gtk-rs/gtk4-rs/book/src/css.md

 # CSS

 When you want to modify the style of your website, you use [CSS](https://de.wikipedia.org/wiki/Cascading_Style_Sheets).
-Since so many people are already familiar with web development, it makes sense that GTK supports its own variant of CSS.
+Similarly, GTK supports its own variant of CSS in order to style your app.

 > We will not explain every piece of CSS syntax used in this chapter.
 > If you are new to it or just need a refresher, have a look at the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Syntax).